jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-01.md

 He'd practiced this answer with Michael Chen, with Jordan, with himself.
 Keep it factual.
 Don't sound angry or emotional.
 Adults respond to logic, not feeling.

-"My father and I have fundamental disagreements about my future.
-He wants me to pursue professional hockey.
-I want to attend MIT and study engineering.
-He's using financial control and isolation to force his preferred path.
-Emancipation would allow me to make my own educational and life choices."
+"We don't agree on... basically anything about my future."
+Ethan paused, trying to find the right words.
+"He's all about hockey—professional hockey.
+Like, that's the only option.
+I want MIT.
+Engineering.
+And he's using money and basically keeping me prisoner to make me do what he wants."
+He took a breath, steadied himself.
+"That's why I need emancipation.
+So I can actually choose."

 Dr. Martinez wrote something in her notepad.
 "How long have you wanted to study engineering?"